TonyM1958/Solcast/README.md

-# SOlcast Solar Forecast
+# Solcast Daily Solar Forecast
-This project loads, aggregates and displays solar yield actuals and forcasts from http://solcast.com.au over a number of days (maximum forecast available is 7 days ahead).
+This project loads, aggregates and displays solar yield estimates and forcasts from http://solcast.com.au over a number of days (6 days past, 7 days ahead).

 It uses Python for loading and analysis and Jupyter Lab for display.
 Jupyter Lab provides a flexible way for users to build simple scripts to analyse data that is specific to them.